 2. Providing professional development for teachers, to grow their skills in preparing students for future interests and careers in STEAM.

 FuturePLAY is proud to serve our at-risk most vulnerable communities who have less access to the resources needed to foster quality STEAM learning opportunities.
-Also, girls, Indigenous Youth, and groups who are highly underrepresented in technology fields are a strong focus of the FuturePLAY program.
+Also, girls, Indigenous Youth, and highly underrepresented groups in technology fields are a strong focus of the FuturePLAY program.

 FuturePLAY is currently located at 12 VSB elementary schools, serving 4,200 students (50% ELL and 20% Indigenous students).
 FuturePLAY aims to work directly with 25 elementary schools across the Vancouver School District as the program grows and develops.
 This will inspire and engage between 6,000-8,000 students.